 Public Key Infrastructure (PKI) Overview

-An SSL Certificate Authority (also called a trusted third party) is an organization that issues digital certificates to organizations or individuals after verifying their identity.
+An SSL Certificate Authority (also called a trusted third party or CA) is an organization that issues digital certificates to organizations or individuals after verifying their identity.
 The information that it verifies is included in the signed certificate.
 It is also responsible for revoking certificates that have been compromised.
 Many Certificate Authorities have their root certificates embedded in web browsers so your web browser automatically trusts them.
 They will sign an entity’s certificate using their trusted root certificate (or an intermediate of it) to create a "chain of trust" so the browser will trust the entity’s certificate.
 Basically, web browser developers are saying "We trust this certificate authority and they say that this is the entity's public key so, if we use it, we know we are talking to the right entity."

 While the term PKI is a very broad term that covers nearly every implementation of SSL, many SSL providers use the term Managed PKI to describe a system that gives you greater control over issuing, renewing, revoking, and managing SSL certificates while still gaining the advantages of using a trusted CA. Features of a managed PKI system often include: